 Can I get a 5G SIM only deal?

-Thanks to EE, yes you can.
+Yes you can.
 But, as you can probably already guess, 5G SIM only deals don't come cheap.
-With prices starting at £32 a month, EE is charging far above what normal SIM only deals currently cost.
+With prices starting at £32 a month for EE, the pricing is far above what normal SIM only deals currently cost.

 However, this isn't really a surprise considering how expensive 5G is currently shaping up to be.
 Luckily, with all of these EE 5G sims, you're getting a tonne of data and EE's 'Swappable Benefits' scheme, which means you are getting quite a collection of features for your cash.